Ls irShort Bio:

 - 2007, released Gaining Wisdom album, produced by Tony Rice (Rounder).

-- 2007 Donna’s song “Sad Old Train” was released on the Scenechronized album, nominated for the Best Bluegrass Album Grammy in 2007.
+- 2007 Donna’s song “Sad Old Train” was released by the Seldome Scene on their Scenechronized album, nominated for the Best Bluegrass Album Grammy in 2007.

 - 2008 Donna’s song “Never Gonna Change” was released on Kati Penn’s album, entitled My Turn To Cry, produced by Rob Ickes.